alexandres/lexvec/README.md

 ### External Memory

 By default, LexVec stores the sparse matrix being factorized in-memory.
 This can be a problem if your training corpus is large and your system memory limited.
 We suggest you first try using the in-memory implementation.
-If you run into Out-Of-Memory issues, try this External Memory approximation. xi
+If you run into Out-Of-Memory issues, try this External Memory approximation.

-`env OUTPUTDIR=output ./external_memory_lexvec.sh -corpus somecorpus -dim 300 ...exactsameoptionsasinmemory`
+`$ env OUTPUTDIR=output ./external_memory_lexvec.sh -corpus somecorpus -dim 300 ...exactsameoptionsasinmemory`

 Pre-processing can be accelerated by installing [nsort](http://www.ordinal.com/try.cgi/nsort-i386-3.4.54.rpm) and [pypy](http://pypy.org/) and editing `pairs_to_counts.sh`.